migwynkriid/Harmonica/README.md

 - `!clear [position]` - Remove song at specified position in queue.
 - `!shuffle` - Shuffle the queue.
 - `!queue` - Show the current song queue.
-- '!replay' - Replays the current song
+- `!replay` - Replays the current song.
 - `!leave` - Leave the voice channel.
 Aliases: `!disconnect`
 - `!loop` - Toggle loop mode for the current song.
 Aliases: `!repeat`
 - `!loop [count]` - Toggle loop mode for the current song for the specified number of times.
 Aliases: `!repeat [count]`